Last updated on 10th January 2024

-Whether you’ve already posted your videos to YouTube, or you haven’t even pressed record yet, creating a focus keyword for each video will really help your rankings.
-All search engines work by matching the users search term with the most relevant results–and YouTube is no different!
+Whether you’ve already posted your videos to YouTube, or you haven’t even pressed record yet, targeting a relevant keyword to base each video around will really help your YouTube SEO efforts.

 If you’re jazzing up old YouTube videos, re-watch them and try to pinpoint the main topic.
 Ask yourself: What is the focus of this video?
 What is the key word?
 (And be creative here: think tangentially.)

-For any future videos, it’s easier if you choose a keyword before you start.
+For any future videos, it’s easier if you choose relevant keywords before you start.
 That way, you can use a keyword research tool to help you find the most popular search terms to use.
 This can help you ideate content on your channel.

 You just select your chosen search engine–in this case, YouTube–and then enter your chosen keyword.
 We’ve gone with ‘Instagram Hacks‘:

 The free version of the tool gives you a list of the most popular keywords relating to your search term, like this:

-Once you’ve used one of the above tools to identify popular keywords that closely match the topic of your video and seems to offer a good opportunity, jot it down and carry on reading this article for tips on how to use it to rank higher.
+Once you’ve used one of the above tools to identify popular keywords that closely match the topic of your video, jot them down or export a list – and carry on reading this article for tips on how to use it to rank higher.